Edward Stourton (journalist): Today

-In January 1999, he joined the BBC's Today programme presentation team.
+In January 1999, Stourton joined the BBC's Today programme presentation team.
 It was announced on 12 December 2008 that he would leave the programme in September 2009, to be replaced by Justin Webb.
-This announcement was greeted with widespread public dismay not least because Stourton found out about it from a journalist rather than his employers.
+This announcement was greeted with widespread public dismay, not least because Stourton found out about it from a journalist rather than his employers.
 Following a campaign by listeners, it was announced on 27 December 2008 that he was not being sacked.
-Instead, shortly after Justin Webb joined the Today Programme in August 2009, Stourton moved from presenting duties to reporting on foreign stories.
+Instead, shortly after Webb joined the Today Programme in August 2009, Stourton moved from presenting duties to reporting on foreign stories.
 Stourton presented Today for the last time on 11 September 2009.
-Since leaving his presentation role on the Today programme, Stourton has joined the presenting teams of The World at One and The World This Weekend.
+After leaving his presentation role on the Today programme, Stourton joined the presenting teams of The World at One and The World This Weekend.

-On 27 December 2006 he appeared on the celebrity charitable edition of BBC One's Mastermind, chaired by his BBC Radio 4 Today co-presenter John Humphrys.
+On 27 December 2006, Stourton appeared on the celebrity charitable edition of BBC One's Mastermind, chaired by his BBC Radio 4 Today co-presenter John Humphrys.
 When asked his name, Stourton replied: "John, why do you need to ask that?
 We almost sleep together!"
-His specialist subject was Pope John Paul II on which he scored 17 points, for a total of 28 points after general knowledge to win his heat.
+His specialist subject was Pope John Paul II, and he later wrote a biography about him.

 Religious programmes

-Stourton regularly presents Sunday, Radio 4's religious and ethical current affairs programme.
+Stourton regularly presented Sunday, Radio 4's religious and ethical current affairs programme.

-Personal life
+Personal life and death

-Stourton is a descendant of the 19th Baron Stourton and in very distant remainder to this barony presently held by his cousin James Stourton, 28th Baron Mowbray.
-He is the son of Nigel Stourton CBE, who worked for British American Tobacco, and Rosemary Abbott, being brought up near Patrick Brompton.
+Stourton was a descendant of the 19th Baron Stourton and was a Roman Catholic.
+He was a member of the SDP.

-In Kensington in 1980, he married Margaret McEwen, the daughter of Sir James Napier Finnie McEwen, a baronet.
-They had three children together before divorcing in 2001.

-He married former colleague Fiona Murch on 8 November 2002 at Kensington and Chelsea Register Office.
-She was an editor for BBC Two (producing the Correspondent programme, in which Stourton featured, although he left the programme) with whom he had lived from 2001.
-They live in Stockwell, south London.
-He is a Roman Catholic and has an extensive knowledge of the Roman Catholic faith.
+Stourton married Margaret McEwen in 1980, the daughter of the Baronet of Marchmont and Bardrochat.
+The couple had a daughter (Eleanor) and two sons (Ivo and Tom), before divorcing in 2001.
+In 2002, he married former colleague Fiona Murch and had a stepdaughter (Rosy) from the marriage.

-At the age of 58 Stourton was diagnosed with prostate cancer, which is now incurable and affects other parts of his body.
-He said in a 2023 interview with The Daily Telegraph that he was unlikely to live beyond the age of 80.
+In 2014, Stourton was diagnosed with prostate cancer, which, by 2023, had become incurable due to metastasis.
+He said in a 2023 interview with The Daily Telegraph that he was unlikely to live to the age of 80.
+Stourton died on 18 July 2026, aged 68.

+Tributes

+Following his death, colleagues paid tribute to Stourton.
+Jonathan Munro said it was "far too soon to lose Ed" and that he "leaves a huge gap", while Mohit Bakaya called him "an outstanding broadcaster" who helped listeners "understand the world that little bit better".